resourge/react-router/README.md

 - `path` (string or string[]): Defines the route path(s) to match against the current URL.
 - `children` (ReactNode): Content to render when the route matches the current URL.
-- `fallback` (ReactNode) (optional): Fallback content to render while waiting for the main content to load (if undefined it will use BrowserRouter defaultFallback).
+- `fallback` (ReactNode)(optional): Fallback content to render while waiting for the main content to load (if undefined it will use Router defaultFallback).
 - `exact` (boolean, default: false)(optional): Specifies whether the URL must exactly match the route path.
 - `hash` (boolean, default: false)(optional): Indicates whether to treat the route path as a hash route.
 - `searchParams` (string or string[])(optional): Specifies mandatory search parameters required for route matching.